cookythecat/robot-calligraphy/README.md

 calligrapht.robot_writing_logics would call easy_ur5.py as API to control the real robot The velocity of tool trajectory is calculated in easy_ur5.py

-No unit tests contained in this application, since tests are done by real robot experiments
+No unit tests contained in this application, as tests are done by real robot experiments